-These policies apply to university owned and managed computers as well as to personally owned devices used to access sensitive university data.
-You are responsible for the following areas:
+Securing and protecting IT resources and sensitive data at U-M is a shared responsibility.
+Laws and U-M policies help define this responsibility, which applies to university owned and managed computers, as well as to personally owned devices used to access sensitive university data.

 Expand All Content